-Students in good standing will enter into a pathway to career opportunities following high school.
-Students will either work for an employer with career interest in mind, or enter into an internship where students can learn valuable real-life 21st century skills necessary to earn life wages to support themselves and their families following high school.
-Students will attend high school during the morning or afternoon wheel to satisfy their graduation requirements, and be released following 3rd bell in order to earn further credits outside of the school walls and will satisfy the 21st Century Life and Careers 5 credit requirement.
+Students in good standing can enter into a pathway to career opportunities following high school.
+Students can either work for an employer with career interest in mind, or enter into an internship where students can learn valuable real-life 21st century skills necessary to earn life wages to support themselves and their families following high school.

-- This may include opportunity for secondary education students to gain postsecondary education credits through dual or concurrent enrollment programs or other means (College Now options); and - Leads to an industry-recognized credential or certificate at the postsecondary level or an associate or baccalaureate degree. - Students may also enter into a Certification program and become qualified for work in Cosmetology, Automotive or Culinary
+- → This may include opportunity for secondary education students to gain postsecondary education credits through dual or concurrent enrollment programs or other means (College Now options); and - → Leads to an industry-recognized credential or certificate at the postsecondary level or an associate or baccalaureate degree. - → Students may also enter into a Certification program and become qualified for work in Cosmetology, Automotive or Culinary.